redwebcreation/heavy-nest-archive/README.md

 ### Logs

-The proxy logs requests and requests that failed.
+The proxy logs received requests.
 You can configure what it logs and how via your configuration

 ```yaml
 proxy: